Section of a handscroll mounted as a hanging scroll; ink and slight color on paper

 John L. Severance Fund 1952.286

 This painting is a fragment cut from a horizontal scroll depicting ten bulls in various postures.
-The whereabouts of seven of the ten bulls are known, and all have been remounted in a similar hanging-scroll fashion.
+The whereabouts of seven of the ten bulls are known, and all have been remounted in a similar hanging scroll fashion.
 The original scroll probably celebrated prize creatures from the provinces, or perhaps it illustrated a court ritual or religious procession.
 Bulls are primal symbols of fertility, prosperity, and natural power subdued, and they enjoy some prominence in Buddhist iconography.
-Thus, these images, especially when taken from their original context and repurposed as individual paintings, invariably lend themselves to multiple interpretations.
-Notably, Lee acquired two of the fragments in his positions at the Seattle Art Museum and the Cleveland Museum of Art, respectively.
+So these images, especially when taken from their original context and repurposed as individual paintings, invariably lend themselves to multiple interpretations.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.